SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/02-JWT-Authentication.md

 Using JWT allows **scaling a web server** because there is no need for an **allocation** of **server memory** to keep the session storage.

-JWT comes in handy when creating an **API for mobile applications** because they **do not use cookies**, only a web browser supports cookies.
+JWT comes in handy when creating an **API for mobile applications** because they **do not use cookies**.

-So a good **JSON API should be able to send JWT** via headers as well as being able to **send cookies**, depending on the type of application.
+A good **JSON API should be able to send JWTs** via headers as well as being able to **send cookies**, depending on the type of application.

 [/slide]

 [slide hideTitle]

-# When Should you use JWT?
+# When should you use JWT?

 js-interactive-pipes-interceptors-and-subjects-12-When-should-you-use-JWT

 JWT is most commonly used for **authorization**, and **information exchange**:

-- **Authorization**: this is one of the most common usages of JWT
+- **Authorization**:

 Every **request** of a **logged in user** includes the JWT token, allowing them to **access data and services** only available to **registered users**.

-Common use cases of JWT is when an application uses **two different servers**, for example, a bank that owns a **server that runs all of the banking applications** and a separate server that takes care of the **retirement plans**.
+A common use case of JWT is when an application uses **two different servers**, for example, a bank that owns a **server that runs all of the banking applications** and a separate server that takes care of the **retirement plans**.

-Those are **completely separate web applications** but the bank wants their users that log in to the bank application to also be able to be **automatically logged into the retirement account** as well.
+Those are **completely separate web applications**, but the bank wants their users that log in to the bank application to also be able to be **automatically logged into the retirement account** as well.

-So when a user ** switches from the bank server** to the **retirement server** they do not want the user to have to **re-log back**.
+So when a user **switches from the bank server** to the **retirement server**, they do not want the user to have to **re-log back**.

-What happens to a normal session-based server is as the client's **session is stored inside of the bank's server** and not inside of the **retirement server**, the session Id from the client **is not found in the retirement server** and the user has to log in when switching between two accounts.
+What happens to a normal session-based server is as the client's **session is stored inside of the bank's server**, the session Id from the client **is not found in the retirement server**, and the user has to log in when switching between two accounts.

-But when using JWT **the same secret key could be shared between both** the bank and retirement server.
+But when using JWT, **the same secret key could be shared between both** the bank and retirement server.

-Then all that is needs to be done is **send the same JWT from the client to both** servers and **user will be authenticated both times** without having to re-log back in.
+Then, all that needs to be done is to **send the same JWT from the client to both** servers, and the **user will be authenticated** without having to re-log in.

 - **Information Enchange**:

-JWT is a good way to **secure way to transmit information** between different parties because it can be **signed**.
+JWT is a secure way to **transmit information** between different parties as it can be **signed**.

-They can use the same secret key to **encrypt** and **decrypt** those values and to **verify the authentication** and the **validity of the token** that is been sent.
+They can use the same secret key to **encrypt** and **decrypt** those values as well as to **verify the authentication** and the **validity of the token**.

 [/slide]

 [slide hideTitle]